Travel guide

 Can I still receive WhatsApp with my Spanish number?

 Yes.
-Your Spanish number is still associated with your physical SIM or your other eSIM; WhatsApp, Telegram, and other apps work with data regardless of which line you use for browsing.
+Your Spanish number remains associated with your physical SIM or your other eSIM; WhatsApp, Telegram, and other apps work with data regardless of which line you use for browsing.
 Keep the PuraSim eSIM only as your data line.

 How many GB do I need for a week at a resort?

 If you use the hotel WiFi a lot, 1-3 GB is usually enough for maps and messaging outside the resort.
-If you do active tourism or upload content, estimate about 5 GB.
+If you're doing active tourism or uploading content, estimate around 5 GB.
 You can always top up if you run short.

 Is there good coverage at all-inclusive resorts?

-4G usually reaches open areas and avenues well, but inside concrete rooms, the signal can be weak.
+4G usually reaches open areas and avenues well, but inside concrete rooms, the signal can falter.
 Resort WiFi is often limited or paid, so your eSIM is the perfect backup plan.

 Do I need a document or passport to activate the eSIM?

-No. Unlike a local SIM, an eSIM is purchased online and activated with a QR; there's no need to register your passport or queue at a store upon arrival.
+No. Unlike a local SIM, the eSIM is purchased online and activated with a QR; there's no need to register your passport or queue in a store upon arrival.

 Can I share the connection with my partner?

 Yes.
-PuraSim eSIMs allow data sharing via hotspot, so a single plan can provide internet to two mobile phones or a tablet during the trip.
+PuraSim eSIMs allow data sharing via hotspot, so a single plan can provide internet for two phones or a tablet during the trip.

 Conclusion

-Traveling to the Dominican Republic with an eSIM means landing connected, forgetting about paid resort WiFi, and, most importantly, not fearing the bill upon your return.
+Traveling to the Dominican Republic with an eSIM means landing connected, forgetting about paid resort WiFi, and above all, not fearing the bill when you return.
 We've seen that coverage relies on solid networks like Claro and Altice, that a few GB cover a resort trip, and that activating the QR takes barely a minute.
 Whether you're going to Punta Cana, Santo Domingo's Colonial Zone, or whale watching in Samaná, having your own data gives you plenty of freedom.

-With PuraSim, you get 218 destinations, plans from $0.85, QR activation in 1 minute, connection without roaming, hotspot, and 24/7 Spanish support.
+With PuraSim, you have 218 destinations, plans from $0.85, QR activation in 1 minute, roaming-free connection, hotspot, and 24/7 Spanish support.
 Choose your eSIM and prepare your trip with everything ready.
-To plan excursions and formalities, also consult the official tourism website of the Dominican Republic.
+To plan excursions and procedures, also check the official tourism website of the Dominican Republic.

 Marc González Sáez